hiroshiban/ImagesShow/README.md

                                            June 03 2021 H.Ban
-Add an option to select display ID         June 03 2021 H.Ban Add a new type of fixation point           Dec  01 2021 H.Ban
+Add an option to select display ID         June 03 2021 H.Ban Add a new type of fixation point           Dec  01 2021 H.Ban Add some more parameters to configure a onset marker colors
+                                           Feb  18 2025 H.Ban
+Updated the subroutine to put circular apertures on the images.
+                                           Feb  18 2025 H.Ban
 </pre>

 [back to the menu](#Menu)